tc39/notes/meetings/2017-07/jul-27.md

 ## 13.v.
 Meeting schedule for 2018

-LBR: Need volunteer to coordinate our schedule.
+LEO: Need volunteer to coordinate our schedule.

 ?: The chair should do it

-LBR: I'm voting for Rex to become our chair.
+LEO: I'm voting for Rex to become our chair.

 RJE: Introduces his background: Chair of Committee for 7 years, TC41, .net, C#, TC39 in 2000, edited specs, TC45, TC46, PHP and Hack for Facebook (open source).